 Use the summer before your senior year to get a jump-start on your gap year plans!

-Going into the college process with that gap year acceptance in your back pocket can even help you in the college process.
-There are many gap-friendly colleges who are excited to admit students who are planning for a gap.
+Going into the college process with that gap year acceptance in your back pocket can even help you: there are many gap-friendly colleges who are excited to admit students who are planning for a gap.
 There are also a lot of scholarships you can apply for—some colleges even offer special gap year scholarships!

-Some parents are 100% on board with students’ gap plans.
-Others need more knowledge about what a gap year is and is not – it’s absolutely not just sitting on your couch for a year!
-A gap year is all about experiential learning, self-discovery, and gaining important life skills.
-And a gap year actually puts students ahead of their peers, both academically and socially, when entering college.
+Some parents are 100 percent on board with students’ gap plans, while others need more knowledge about what a gap year is and what it is not.
+It’s absolutely not just sitting on your couch for a year–a gap year is all about experiential learning, self-discovery, and gaining important life skills.
+Gap years actually put students ahead of their peers, both academically and socially, when entering college.

 Share with your parents our article on the “Top 5 Reasons Why Parents Worry About Gap Years (And Why They Shouldn't”, and invite them to watch the recording of our Being a Gap Year Parent webinar!

 Now that you know all about gap years, you have an amazing chance to share your knowledge with your friends.
 One of the biggest fears we hear from gappers before doing our program is that taking a gap means you won’t get to have that same first-year college experience with your friends; however, once students return from the program, all they can say is that their friends back in college have so much FOMO from not taking a gap!

 Spread the word about gap years to your friends, and let them know that taking a gap is an option for everybody.

 Helen, seasoned traveler and EF Gap Year alum, offers her advice on how to live in the moment while traveling abroad—advice that she practiced personally…